hippie68/sfo/README.md

 # sfo.c

-sfo.c is faster than the sfo Bash script, but currently only supports reading.
-It is compatible with the fw script (https://github.com/hippie68/fw), making the output faster.
+sfo.c can be compiled into a command line program, which is faster than the "sfo" Bash script (roughly by factor 30).
+It is still compatible with the "pkgrename" and "fw" scripts (https://github.com/hippie68/pkgrename, https://github.com/hippie68/fw), making their output faster.
 To compile, just enter

     make sfo

+The command line options have changed a little:

+    -d  Display integer values as decimal numerals
+    -D  Print debug information
+    -h  Display this help info
+    -v  Increase verbosity
+    -w  Enable write access

 Windows binaries are available in the Release section: https://github.com/hippie68/sfo/releases.